web2py/py4web/README.md

 Run using `gevent monkey.patch_all()`

 ```
-py4web usegevent run -d demo
+py4web --usegevent run -d demo
 ```

-Note that `usegevent`-directive must be used with `gevent` and `geventWebSocketServer` and shouldn't be used with `tornado` and `waitress`
+Note that `--usegevent`-directive must be used with `gevent` and `geventWebSocketServer` and shouldn't be used with `tornado` and `waitress`